 (b) From and after the WIC In-Service Date the price per MMBtu of Gas purchased by Buyer and paid to Seller will be computed based upon the following:

-for volumes of Gas delivered hereunder each Day for up to eighty percent (80%) of Seller's First of the Month Scheduled Volume the price per MMBtu shall be equal to the Inside F.E.R.C. first of the Month "Index Price" for Colorado Interstate Gas Co. – Rocky Mountains, less the Gathering Services Fee including fuel and shrinkage:
+for volumes of Gas delivered hereunder each Day for up to eighty percent (80%) of Seller's First of the Month Scheduled Volume the price per MMBtu shall be equal to the Inside F.E.R.C. first of the Month "Index Price" for Colorado Interstate Gas Co. – Rocky Mountains minus $0.01 per MMBtu, less the Gathering Services Fee including fuel and shrinkage:

 for the remaining volume of Seller's Gas delivered hereunder each Day the price shall equal the Gas Daily Price for Rockies, CIG (North System) for each Day minus $0.02 per MMBtu, less the Gathering Services Fee including fuel and shrinkage.

+Seller has the option to adjust the percentage weighting of each pricing option listed above by providing Buyer seven (7) Business Days notice prior to the beginning of the delivery Month.
+If Buyer does not receive timely notification from Seller, the pricing mechanism shall default to the above percentage weightings.
+[Let’s discuss this concept, if necessary].

 If one of the referenced index is not available in the future, and the Parties do not agree to an alternative as of the end of the first Month for which the price could not be determined, then the remaining referenced index will be used; provided however, if both of the referenced indices are not available in the future, and the Parties do not agree to an alternative as of the end of the first Month for which the price could not be determined, then this Agreement shall be terminated and the Gathering Services Agreement shall be controlling.